MSC Danit: Design

 Daewoo made some innovations in the ship's design, placing the superstructure in the midships and the engine room and funnels at the rear - this gives better stability and lower trim for a higher speed when the ship is fully loaded.

 The ship is owned by Dordellas Finance Corp., Panama (Management & Operated by MSC Mediterranean Shipping Co SA, avenue Eugene-Pittard, 40, 1206 Geneva, Switzerland.)

 MSC Danit is the first ship of a class of 23 container ships.

 Engine

 The main engine of the container ship is a MAN B&W 12K98MC-C with a full power output of 72,240 kW.
 This is enough power for the ship to reach a maximum speed of 25 knots.

 Christening

-The ship was named on 26 March, 2009 by the vice-president of Daewoo Shipbuilding & Marine Engineering Ltd, president of MSC Israel, Edni Simkin, and his daughter Danit after whom the ship was named.
+The ship was named on 26 March 2009 by the vice-president of Daewoo Shipbuilding & Marine Engineering Ltd, the president of MSC Israel, Edni Simkin, and his daughter Danit after whom the ship was named.